Romans 11:19 Then you will say, “Branches were broken off so that I might be grafted in.”

 Romans 9:22-23 22What if God, desiring to show his wrath and to make known his power, has endured with much patience vessels of wrath prepared for destruction, 23in order to make known the riches of his glory for vessels of mercy which he has prepared beforehand for glory

 Paul is telling us that God has endured much patience; Patience with whom?
-When Paul wrote this letter, who had God been ‘enduring patience’ with for hundreds and hundreds of years?
-Think about it, the God of Israel has only ever been dealing with His chosen people “Israel”.
+When Paul wrote this letter in the 1st Century, who had God been ‘enduring patience’ with for hundreds and hundreds of years?
+Think about it, the God of Israel has only ever been dealing with His chosen/elect people “Israel”.
 Paul is explaining to these believers in Rome, that God has ‘endured patience’ with “someone” in order to show mercy that He has prepared beforehand for glory.
-Paul tells us who that “someone” is in verses 24 through 26.
-The ‘Apostle Paul’ quotes the prophet Hosea to reveal this information ~
+Paul tells us who that “someone” is, in verses 24 through 26.
+The ‘apostle Paul’ quotes the prophet Hosea to reveal this information ~

 Romans 9:24-26 24even us whom he has called, not from among the Jews (Judah) only but also “from among” the “gentiles” 25As indeed he says in Hosea, “Those who were not my people I will call ‘my people,’ and her who was not beloved I will call ‘beloved.’”
 26“And in the very place where it was said to them, ‘You are not my people,’ there they will be called sons of the living God.’”

-This is a CRITICAL juncture.
-Paul just quoted a ‘prophet of Israel’ to a bunch of people in ‘Rome’ as if they were supposed to know all about it.?.?
-Why?
+This is a CRITICAL juncture; Paul just quoted a ‘prophet of Israel’ to a bunch of people in ‘Rome’ as if they were supposed to know all about it.?.?
+Why would he do that?

-In order to understand the correlation that Paul is making between those “among the gentiles” of Romans 9:24 and his reference to “not my people”, we have to go to Hosea to find out who these “people” are.
+In order to understand the correlation that Paul is making between those “among the gentiles” of Romans 9:24 and his reference to “not my people”, we have to go to ‘Hosea’ to find out who those “people” are.

 Please note how in Hosea 1:6, 8-10 that the Northern Kingdom (the House of Israel) is referred to as “No Mercy” and “Not My People” ~

 Hosea 1:6 She conceived again and bore a daughter.
-And the LORD said to him, “Call her name “No Mercy”, for I will no more have mercy on the house of Israel, to forgive them at all.
+And the LORD said to him, “Call her name “No Mercy”, for I will no more have mercy on the house of Israel

 Hosea 1:8-10 8When she had weaned No Mercy, she conceived and bore a son.
 9And the LORD said, “Call his name Not My People, for you are not my people, and I am not your God.”
 10Yet the number of the children of Israel shall be like the sand of the sea, which cannot be measured or numbered.
 And in the place where it was said to them, “You are not my people,” it shall be said to them, “Children of the living God.”